simonpangan/my-portfolio/Portfolio/projects/CharitAble.md

 [View CharitAble User Manual](https://drive.google.com/file/d/1kGJrBTBDB-MuTbUixDcywOkoRE6yniEG/view?usp=sharing)

 [View CharitAble Presentation](https://www.canva.com/design/DAFq2_tKydU/L8uatS3Wh41nr42Mg-kIUQ/edit?utm_content=DAFq2_tKydU&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

+Following the development and comprehensive documentation of CharitAble, a user acceptance testing with 29 participants was conducted upon completion of the project.
+The results indicated that 86.2% of users found the platform to be highly effective in terms of removing barriers to charity, while 15% reported a moderate level of effectiveness.
+Furthermore, 86.2% of the respondents stated that donating to and using the platform is easy and straightforward.
+This overwhelmingly positive feedback underscores the success of the CharitAble project in achieving its intended goals.
 ## Contributions

 Throughout this project, I played a key role in both backend and frontend development, as well as conducting comprehensive testing.